Booth notebook

 Lineup logic first.
 Song notes right behind it.

-My God (Mixed And Mastered By Steven Wilson) is the thesis, and high and dry is the answer waiting on deck.
+Riptide is the thesis, and Let’s Dance is the answer waiting on deck.

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves high and dry by Radiohead off the bends (1995) a clean lane instead of boxing the handoff in. high and dry is already changing how the current record reads.
+It leaves Let’s Dance by Miley Cyrus off Meet Miley Cyrus (2007) a clean lane instead of boxing the handoff in.
+Let’s Dance is already changing how the current record reads.

 Record in focus